naiyerasif/site/src/content/post/2021/2021-11-16-09-12-12-working-with-aws-on-local-using-localstack.md

 ## Working with AWS services

-You can now use the AWS services (such as S3, <abbr title="Simple Notification Service">SNS</abbr>, <abbr title="Simple Queue Service">SQS</abbr>, Secrets Manager, etc) through the port 4566.
+You can now use the AWS services (such as S3, SNS (Simple Notification Service), SQS (Simple Queue Service), Secrets Manager, etc) through the port 4566.
 You can find the list of the core AWS services available on LocalStack [here](https://docs.localstack.cloud/user-guide/aws/feature-coverage/).
 Let's explore some services with the AWS CLI now.

 ### Saving objects on S3